 Practice times require appointments with skills lab personnel and are dependent on time availability.

 It is the responsibility of each student to keep the lab area clean.
 As with any lab setting, acceptable safety measures and responsible behavior are expected.
-Students are expected to comply with the SON Safety Manual provided in this handbook.
+Students are expected to comply with the SON Safety Manual.

 STUDENT NURSING ORGANIZATIONS